• Skip to main content

 Mauritius Retirement Visa

-The visas is valid for ten years, and is renewable.
+The visa is valid for ten years and is renewable.
 You can read more about this visa in our Mauritius Visa Article.

 You must have a place to stay and Expat health insurance.